Miracle Catchers courses available for booking Friday 26th March 2021- please scroll down for booking and details

 During these groups, children are engaged in fun, hands-on, farming activities.
 These vary from soil preparation, composting, sowing, to caring for and tending on plants, harvesting, cooking, and sharing their own crops.
 At Farm School, we believe in the interconnectedness of everything in nature, where learning goes beyond food to a much bigger ecosystem made up of micro-organisms, and wildlife.

 To ensure inclusivity, our pricing policy is to go for the lowest rates in comparison with other similar land-based educational activities with similar number ratios, each group runs with a maximum of 8 children.
 Our current rate is £5.50hr

 2. Farm School community events

-We have hosted a number of successful school trips where children learn about the seasons, food, wildlife and nature.
-We offer a veirety of programs and can tailor activities according to the groups’ curricular needs.
+We have hosted a number of successful school trips where children learn about the seasons, food, wildlife, and nature.
+We offer a variety of programs and can tailor activities according to the groups’ curricular needs.
 Please get in touch for details.

 Fatma Sabet: Farm School director & creator

 Martyn Bragg: Owner of Shillingford Organics and Farm School director